jrpool/pg-auth/README.md

 # cookie2
-Express application that stores plain-text cookies
+Express application that stores a JSON-format cookie.

 ## Project Members